Brussels is in a very top expensive cities' post because costs of living on the local economy are high.

 Also, a free shuttle bus runs between SHAPE and NATO for SHAPE ID-card holders.
 This Shuttle bus Service does not operate on weekends and SHAPE Holidays.
 For more information on the weekday's timetable contact the Transportation Operations Dispatcher Center at 065-44-4736.

 The city of Brussels and surrounding communities have efficient public transportation systems.
 The subway, tram, and bus lines are linked throughout most of the city and surrounding area.
 NATO, USAG Benelux - Brussels, the Embassy, and the Brussels American school can be reached by public transportation, although transfers are needed.
-Army Community Service can explain you upon request how to navigate public transportation or by attending our public transportation class that is offered by montly (City Madness).
+Army Community Service can explain you upon your request how to navigate public transportation or by attending our public transportation class that is offered by montly (City Madness).

 Dozens of local taxi companies and UBER services are available, as well.